 Hey there remarkable author.
 Want your titles to reach even more readers?
 Then it’s time for an ebook education.
 You need to know your formats!

-For more info on how to create an eBook of your own, check out our handy YouTube Channel.
+For more info on how to create an ebook of your own, check out our handy YouTube Channel.

 Happy selling Lulu author!